pallavi991/sololidity.repo/README.md

 # sololidity.repo
-This is a basic solidity program to understand how one can take inputs from and user and display output.
+This is a basic solidity program to help newbies understand how how it works.